berkeley-cs61as/markdown-courseware/textbook/chapter04 0.1 - Introduction to Racket and CS61AS/section07 Homework 0.1.md

     racket -tm grader.rkt -- hw0-1-tests.rkt hw0-1.rkt sum-of-squares

+## Interlude

+Before we present the next exercise, we need to cover some more Racket features.

-### Words
+### Words and Sentences

-We've shown you some interesting procedures that allow you to do stuff to
+We've shown you some interesting procedures that allow you to do stuff to words and sentences:
-words:

-`'` makes a word (e.g., `'pi`) or a group of words (e.g., `'(good morning)`).
+* `'` makes a word (e.g., `'pi`) or a sentence (e.g., `'(good morning)`).

-`first` takes a word and returns the first letter of that word, or it takes a sentence and returns the first word of that sentence.
+* `first` takes a word and returns the first letter of that word, or it takes a sentence and returns the first word of that sentence.

-`butfirst` (or `bf`) takes a word/sentence and returns everything but the first letter/word.
+* `butfirst` (or `bf`) takes a word/sentence and returns everything but the first letter/word.

 Keep these procedures and concepts in the back of your mind.
-They'll come back in later exercises and labs.
+They'll come back in later exercises and lessons.

 ### Special Forms

 Racket has some control features that allow you to choose what to do next based on a test.
-These are called _Special Forms._ Special forms have particular rules that allow them to skip evaluating some of its arguments.
+These features are examples of _special forms_&mdash;procedures with special evaluation rules.
+We'll talk about special forms more later in the course.

-#### `if`
+### `if`

-In Racket, `if` is a special form that evaluates only one of its last two arguments to use as a value. `if` always evaluates its first argument.
+In Racket, `if` is a special form that takes three arguments.
+`if` always evaluates its first argument.
 If the value of that argument is `true`, then `if` evaluates its second argument and returns its value.
 If the value of the first argument is `false`, then if evaluates its third argument and returns that value.